Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 # Simulation for Super Mega Bot
 This repository is based on the ETH lectures [Programming for Robotics - ROS](https://rsl.ethz.ch/education-students/lectures/ros.html)(a great ) which can provide great help in learning and applying ROS for begeinners

+The project is one of the solutions of the excercises from  [Programming for Robotics - ROS](https://rsl.ethz.ch/education-students/lectures/ros.html)

-The development of this project was greatly inspired and assisted by [NelsenEW/eth-zurich-solution](https://github.com/NelsenEW/eth-zurich-solution.git) which has more details and guidance for the ETH
+The development of this project was greatly inspired and assisted by [NelsenEW/eth-zurich-solution](https://github.com/NelsenEW/eth-zurich-solution.git) which has more details and guidance for the ETH excercises

 ## How to initiate?
 `git clone` this repo to the workspace directory